foldda/rda/README.md

 > RDA is a text-encoding format that extends CSV with two core capabilities: **inline delimiter definitions** and **recursive nested structures**.

-While traditional CSV assumes an externally agreed-upon delimiter (typically a comma) and a flat table, RDA declares its own delimiters directly in its inline header and allows any field to contain either a string value or a nested RDA structure.
+While traditional CSV assumes an externally agreed-upon delimiter (typically a comma) and a flat table, RDA declares its encoding characters directly in its inline header and allows any field to contain either a string value or a nested RDA structure.

 ## Compared to CSV